SPEEDRACING Cars - updated pages

 Picture below is of the original toolkit only supplied to resellers of the powertrack product.

 This is the track cleaner, every set should have been shipped with one of these.
 With the track un-powered, this can be used to scrape along the track at 45 degrees to give the track lines a clean.
 Its very good however it can lead to greater pickup wear as the track lines can be sharp.
-So the cars will need a v.light oiling (I use a 3in1 light oil) of the pickups to prevent wear to the pickups as the cars race around the track.
+So the cars will need a v.light oiling (I use a 3in1 light oil, although thinner oils may be better) of the pickups to prevent wear to the pickups as the cars race around the track.

 It sometimes can happen that the track join metal sections raise a little, this can cause the car to hit them and jump and also causes wear to the contacts that does eventually lead to a hole in the pickups.
 So before running check each join, if there are any raised sections, then these can be careful pressed down, using the track cleaner.